Azure-Samples/ms-identity-javascript-nodejs-tutorial/5-Deployment/README.md

 ## Prerequisites

-- [Node.js](https://nodejs.org/en/download/) must be installed to run this sample.
-- A modern web browser.
-This sample uses **ES6** conventions and will not run on **Internet Explorer**.
-- [Visual Studio Code](https://code.visualstudio.com/download) is recommended for running and editing this sample.
 - [VS Code Azure Tools Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) extension is recommended for interacting with **Azure** through VS Code interface.
 - An **Azure AD** tenant.
 For more information, see: [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
 - A user account in your **Azure AD** tenant.